mehmetimga/nasil-salon/README.md

 ## Features

 ### Implemented
-- 🔐 User authentication (signup/login)
+- 🔐 User authentication (login only - no public signup)
+- 👤 Admin-only user management
 - 📊 Customer management dashboard
 - ➕ Add new customer records
 - 💅 Service catalog with categories and pricing